 It is very well known that your credit score affects auto insurance rates and premium prices.
 Some states, including California, have banned this practice, but most states allow it.
-It is interesting to see that credit score affects auto insurance premiums because people with good credit scores are more likely to pay the premium on time than people with a poor credit score.
+Interestingly, credit score affects auto insurance premiums because people with good credit scores are more likely to pay the premium on time than people with poor credit scores.

 So if you have a good credit score, you get lower premium rates and vice versa.
 The credit score is affected by your education since better socio-economic conditions lead to better education, which statistically leads to better jobs and higher credit scores (since you can afford to pay dues on time).
-The relation of credit score with auto insurance rates is also connected to education indirectly.
+Credit scores and auto insurance rates are also indirectly connected to education.

 Discriminatory or Reasonable?

 This unfair reason is why many states are trying to ban education (as well as credit score) as a factor in deciding the price of insurance.
 But only a few have succeeded.
-It is unfortunate that people who are victims of such an economic divide still have to suffer for it, even though it isn’t their fault.
+Unfortunately, people who are victims of such an economic divide still have to suffer for it, even though it isn’t their fault.